claireannphillips/proj10-meetme/README.md

 port type in your web browser, localhost:portnumber, which the port number will be 8000.
 Then there will display a date time and range and then will get the busy appointments for those constrictions.
-You are able to choose certain calenders and it will display your appointments.
+You are able to choose certain calenders and it will display your busy appointments for that calendar.